 John Burke ’11 released his first solo piano album in fall 2011.
-The OU Blog recently caught up with him to see how he managed to reach such a milestone so early in his career.
+We recently caught up with him to see how he managed to reach such a milestone so early in his career.

 John: The album came out in October.
 It’s called “Synesthesia” and my goal was to provoke a sense of colors through music.
 All songs are named after colors and the album has a psychological edge to it that tests your mind while you’re enjoying the music.